 If 30-40% of your monthly income is not enough for the monthly amortization, you may want to consider a co-owner (co-borrower).
 Which means he/she will own 50% share of your house and may also pay for the houses if you are unable to pay [Yes, co-owners name will be in the title too].

 Unlike the United States of America or other foreign countries, Filipinos are not that mindful with their credit scores.
 We are not even aware of it or won’t even care to know more about it that much, not until you wanted to get a loan or most likely housing loans.
 If you have credit cards, checks, loans from COOP and other credit institutions it is all listed in one database (yup).
 If you have those in the past and are quite delinquent about it, it is time for you to fix that up.

 As a Filipino, it is mandatory that we apply membership to PAG-IBIG FUND.
-This is a government institution that has a housing program for Filipinos to take advantage.
-The housing program by PAGIBIG FUND gives us an opportunity to own a house and pay it in a longer time with the lowest annual interest possible.
+PAGIBIG FUND is a government institution that has a housing program for Filipinos to take advantage.
+The housing program by PAGIBIG FUND gives us an opportunity to own a house and pay it for a longer time with the lowest annual interest possible.
 Check your contributions most especially those that were paid or in automatic deductions from your company.
 Make sure everything is well accounted for and up to date.
-Also, make sure that your contributions are consolidated in your account so you won’t have problems in your loan applications later.
+Also, ensure that your contributions are consolidated in your account so that you won’t have problems in your loan applications later.
 PAG-IBIG FUND requires at least 24 months contribution to qualify for the housing loan.
 You may also choose to pay it one time to complete the qualification.
 If you don’t have a PAG-IBIG FUND MEMBERSHIP yet Apply here.

 YOUR LIFE INSURANCE.